-Cypress' flagship Dean & Glory Lithium Project is located immediately east of Albemarle’s Silver Peak mine, North America’s only lithium brine operation, which has been in continuous operation since 1966.
+Cypress' flagship Clayton Valley Lithium Project is located immediately east of Albemarle’s Silver Peak mine, North America’s only lithium brine operation, which has been in continuous operation since 1966.
 Recent exploration by Cypress has discovered an extensive deposit of lithium-bearing claystone adjacent to the brine field to the east and south of Angel Island, an outcrop of Paleozoic carbonates protruding up through the lakebed sediments.

-Metallurgical tests have shown the claystone is weak acid leachable with lithium extractions over 80% in 4 to 8 hours in agitated leach tests using sulfuric acid.
+The Company controls two claim blocks, Dean and Glory, totalling approx. 5,700 acres.
+Lithium mineralization occurs within montmorillonite clays throughout the sediments to a depth of at least 120 meters.
+Metallurgical tests have shown the claystone is weak acid leachable with lithium extractions over 80% in 2 to 8 hours in agitated leach tests using sulfuric acid.
 These high extractions indicate the dominant lithium-bearing minerals present are not hectorite, a refractory clay mineral which requires roasting to liberate the lithium.

 In December 2017, Cypress entered into an agreement Pasinex Resources Limited whereas Pasinex can earn up to an 80% interest in Cypress' Gunman Project.
 Total consideration to acquire the 80% interest is staged over four years and includes US$675,000 in cash payments and 4.8 million Pasinex common shares.
 In addition, Pasinex must incur minimum exploration expenditures totaling US$2,950,000 over the same four-year period.

 William Willoughby, PhD, PE, Chief Executive Officer & Director of Cypress Development Corp. is a Qualified Person as defined by National Instrument 43-101 and has approved the technical information on this website.